CommanderKraken/Shellcode-Injector/README.md

 # Shellcode-Injector
-Inject shellcode into any executable .
+Inject shellcode into executable .

 NOTE : CREATE YOUR OWN SHELLCODE USING MSFVENOM